Active senior woman smiling and flexing arms outdoors.

 Safe and practical activities for seniors:

-• Walking is a weight-bearing motion that seniors can access, building heart health and endurance potential.
+• Walking is a weight-bearing motion that seniors can engage in, building heart health and enhancing their potential for endurance.

 • People should practice Tai Chi and yoga to enhance their balance and flexibility, improve their breathing, and lower stress, which is essential for immune resilience.

-• Swimming and water aerobics are low-impact exercises ideal for people with joint complications or arthritis because they deliver cardiovascular and muscular fitness benefits.
+• Swimming and water aerobics are low-impact exercises that are ideal for individuals with joint issues or arthritis, as they provide cardiovascular and muscular fitness benefits.

 Recommended frequency: The recommended frequency is about 150 minutes of moderate physical exercise spread over five or more days per week.
 Allocate 30 minutes each day and divide it into smaller periods as needed.
-Strength training performed twice weekly helps preserve muscle tone while allowing proper metabolism.
+Strength training performed twice a week helps preserve muscle tone while allowing for proper metabolism.

 Despite the power of your exercise approach, performance standards consistently matter above all else.
 Regular schedules benefit physical health and enhance energy and mood.